Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Introduction

 Global interpretability can be obtained by using intrinsically interpretable machine learning techniques, which rely on their levels of transparency \cite{Lipton2016}.
-Linear and logistic regression are the simplest interpretable predictors allowing explanations involving the role of features \cite{molnar2019}.
-Decision trees and decision lists seem, in general, the most accurate predictors that can provide intrinsic interpretability when the structure is kept on a simulatable size \cite{grau2020}.
+Linear or logistic regression models are the simplest interpretable predictors producing explanations about the role of the features \cite{molnar2019}.
+Decision trees and decision lists are generally accurate predictors that can provide intrinsic interpretability when the structure is kept on a simulatable size \cite{grau2020}.
 On the other hand, model-agnostic post-hoc explanation methods compute local explanations from the black-box predictions to preserve their accuracy.
 For example, the SHAP approximation \cite{NIPS2017_7062} of Shapley values explains the role of the features in the prediction of a given instance.
 Another example is the local surrogate model LIME \cite{ribeiro2016}, which describes the vicinity of the prediction with a linear regression, leveraging its intrinsic interpretability but limited to a particular region of the domain.

-In a nutshell, model-agnostic post-hoc methods generate explanations that are local or limited to feature attribution.
+Overall, model-agnostic post-hoc methods generate explanations that are local or limited to feature attribution.
 Explanations provided by intrinsically interpretable models are derived from their structure and easily mappable to the problem domain.
-The author in \cite{Rudin2019} accentuates the difference between explaining the predictions of a black-box and the inherent explanations of the transparent models.
+The author in \cite{Rudin2019} accentuates the difference between explaining the predictions of a black box and the inherent explanations of the transparent models.
 Moreover, they argue that the community should focus on the latter to avoid unreliable explanations and potentiate explanations that are faithful to what the model actually computes.
-Although we consider that local explanations can be useful for some domains, we see the development of accurate models with inherent interpretability (that allow both global and local explanations) as an interesting and open challenge.
+In \cite{Shin2021b}, the effects of anthropomorphic explanations are studied, and how certain recommendations provided by systems afford humanness, which then influence trust and emotional assurance.
+Although we consider that local explanations can be useful for some domains, we see the development of accurate models with inherent interpretability as an open challenge.